Equil Smartpen 2: What you need to know

+The Equil Smartpen 2 comes with a handy carry case which houses both the pen and the transceiver.
 This pen has a manufacturer’s warranty of two years, the longest of the pens we tested.
-There is an FAQs section on the Equil website, but there are no tutorials to help you use the pen.
+There is a Frequently Asked Questions (FAQs) section on the Equil website, but there are no tutorials to help you use the pen.

 The Equil Smartpen 2 is well designed and fits together in a compact, easy-to-charge package.
 However, the poor accuracy and the buzzing noise that emanates from the pen make it hard to recommend.
 If you’re looking for a pen with a transceiver to attach to any notepad or paper, we recommend the IRIS Notes Air 3, which is cheaper and more accurate.